-Located at United Indians’ Daybreak Star Indian Cultural Center in Seattle’s beautiful Discovery Park, Daybreak Star Preschool serves children ages 3 to 5 in a full-day 6-hour program.
-Our culturally relevant early learning program gives children a strong educational foundation integrated with Indigenous knowledge and cultural experience.
+Located at United Indians’ Daybreak Star Indian Cultural Center in Seattle’s beautiful Discovery Park, Daybreak Star Preschool serves children ages 3 to 5 in a full-day 6-hour program

 Our Program Philosophy

 We believe that a high-quality Indigenous early learning program authentically reflects and integrates Indigenous knowledge and practices throughout.
 We manifest this belief through the people we hire and partner with, our ways of selecting and cultivating play spaces and materials, and integrating traditional foods in what our children eat.
-We continue to strengthen our commitment to the community through relevant and culturally-tailored professional development, guidance by Elders and cultural experts, and input from our families about how to best reflect their diverse traditions and family makeup.
+We continue to strengthen our learning and community through a land and place-based approach to our curriculum, providing children the opportunity to reconnect with the natural world, develop a strong relationship with plant and animal relatives, and experience the process of food sovereignty.

 We use HighScope, an emergent, research-based and play-based curriculum approach that supports teachers to create lessons daily with active learning opportunities around our children’s interests to strengthen their skills.
 Teachers use their observations and documentation of children to embed culturally responsive and developmentally appropriate practices into their work.
 A key tool in HighScope is the “Plan-Do-Review” model.
 This model helps children decide what they want to explore during their play time and support teachers in preparing to meet the daily needs of our children.